 However, we highly recommand that you also call the 4 others functions, for better monetization.

-Do not hesitate to integrate this script in your channel's source.
+Do not hesitate to integrate our Sample script in your channel's source.

 Starting 25th May 2018, the new General Data Protection Regulation law will apply in Europe.
 Every publisher based in Europe or offering service to users in Europe is required to comply with this regulation and collect the user's consent to use his personal data for various purposes such as analytics or ads.